nuuuwan/news_lk3_data/README.md

 *2024-03-29 12:36:00* · [`adaderanalk`](https://www.adaderana.lk/news/98286/rs-100mn-worth-of-assets-owned-by-underworld-figures-confiscated) · `en`

 Assets worth more than Rs.
-100 million – including multi-day fishing craft, three-wheelers, motorcycles and plots of land – owned by underworld figures have been confiscated.
+100 million – including multi-day fishing craft, three-wheelers, motorcycles and plots of land – owned by underworld figures have been confiscated, the police said.

-These assets were impounded by the ‘Illegal Assets and Properties Investigation Division’ of Sri Lanka Police in Galle, Ambalangoda, and Ahungalla, under the ongoing ‘Yukthiya’ operation.
+These assets were impounded by the Illegal Assets and Properties Investigation Division of Sri Lanka Police in Galle, Ambalangoda, and Ahungalla, under the ongoing ‘Yukthiya’ operation.

-Police launched the special island-wide operation in December 2023 to crack down on drug peddling and organized crimes in the country.
+This special island-wide operation was launched in December 2023 to crack down on drug peddling and organized crimes in the country.

 10. IMUL-A-0810-GLE fishing vessel under production – Rs.
 5.2 million (paid for production)